dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

  Above command will take few minute to build the docker image and run the container.
 Once, docker container is up and running the app can be browsed at port number `3002` (`http://localhost:8000/` ) because internal docker port `8000` is bind to external host machine `3002` port number.

  # Add Elasticsearch image to the `docker-compose.yml` file
- Add below configuration to the `docker-compose.yml` file so that when you run the `docker compose up` command it will pull image form docker hub and buld elasticsearch container.
+ Add below configuration to the `docker-compose.yml` file so that when you run the `docker compose up` command it will pull image form docker hub and build elasticsearch container in your machine within same network where node app container is running.
 ```js
 elasticsearch:
     image: 'docker.elastic.co/elasticsearch/elasticsearch:8.10.2'